Tewkesbury Community Hospital

 Please talk to the ward staff about any religious or spiritual requirements.
 You may also wish to inform your own religious or spiritual leader that you are coming into hospital.

-A hospital chaplain attends every Tuesday morning and visits the inpatient wards, additionally to as required.
+A hospital chaplain attends every Tuesday morning and visits the inpatient wards, and at other times as required.

 Day Theatre Services